Volkswagen recalls 766,000 VW cars worldwide for brake system update

-BERLIN Volkswagen (VOWG_p.DE) is recalling 766,000 vehicles of its core passenger car brand worldwide for a software update to their braking control systems, a spokesman said.
+BERLIN (Reuters) - Volkswagen (VOWG_p.DE) is recalling 766,000 vehicles of its core passenger car brand worldwide for a software update to their braking control systems, a spokesman said.

 The braking control system may not function properly in certain driving conditions, such as when the driver over-steers, under-steers or slams on the brakes, the spokesman said.